 Online quizzes are not only a way to engage your audience or generate leads – they are also a valuable source of information about your customers.
-In some cases, quizzes can be even more useful than classic surveys because you can use them to gather data about people's behavior, personal preferences, and more intimate impulses.
+If you collect data using quizzes, results can be even more effective than info coming from classic surveys.
+Quizzes can be more helpful in gathering data about people’s behavior, personal preferences, and more intimate impulses.

 However, if you want to acquire this often highly-sensitive information and draw conclusions from it, there are specific rules you need to follow.
 The first group of those rules refers to the scientific methodology of this form of research and the second group refers to legal regulation.

-Before we move on to the important details about collecting data through quizzes, it is essential that we differentiate between several types of these questionnaires and the information you can gather using them.
+Before we move on to the important details about the ways to collect data using quizzes, it is essential that we differentiate between several types of these questionnaires and the information you can gather using them.

 This type of quiz has been used for decades by psychologists and human resources managers – if administered properly, it can give you a great insight into the way your customers are reasoning and making decisions.